Tonight (David Bowie album): Critical reception

 Upon its release, Tonight was greeted with mostly negative reactions, although it did receive some positive attention.
 Murray complimented the record's "dizzying variety of mood and technique" in NME, while Billboard said that "the once and future [Bowie] takes yet another turn, saving more edgy, passionate dance-rock for the second side while throwing the spotlight on surprisingly restrained ballads and mid-tempo rockers".
 Cash Box was also positive, highlighting a number of strong songs and stating that Bowie "loses none of his unique songwriting and vocal adventurousness" with an album that lies in the "same commercial vein" as Let's Dance.

 Other reviewers criticised it for lacking creativity.
 Ian Birch of Smash Hits felt Tonight lacked direction and referred to it as "an uneasy, bumper-to-bumper mixture of styles".
 In Rolling Stone, Loder said: "This album is a throwaway, and David Bowie knows it."
 Eleanor Levy of Record Mirror additionally called it disappointing by Bowie's standards: a non-cohesive collection of both good and bad songs.
-More positively, Jon Pareles of The New York Times enjoyed Bowie's renditions of the Iggy Pop tracks, particularly the "Neighborhood Threat" and "Tonight".
+More positively, Jon Pareles of The New York Times enjoyed Bowie's renditions of the Iggy Pop tracks, particularly "Neighborhood Threat" and "Tonight".